coverclock/com-diag-obelisk/README.md

     $ZVRMC,211200.00,A,,,,,,,051017,,,D*79\r\n
     MAP 2017-10-05T21:12:00Z  0*00'00.00"N,  0*00'00.00"E     0.00' N     0.000mph
     RMC  0.000000,  0.000000     0.000m   0.000*    0.000knots [00] 0 0 0 0 0

+Make a FIFO (First In First Out), that is, a named pipe in the file system.
+Run wwvbtool to write to the FIFO, gpsd to read from the FIFO, and gpsmon to read from gpsd. gpsd, wwvbtool, and gpsmon are all run in the foreground from three different windows.

+    mkfifo wwvb.fifo
+    gpsd -b -N -D 2 -n ./wwvb.fifo

+    wwvbtool -N GP -r -s -u -l -n -p -O ./wwvb.fifo

+    gpsmon